How To Fit A Suffolk Latch

 Follow our step-by-step guide for fitting a Suffolk Latch to an internal ledge & brace door.
 This guide can also be used if you are fitting a Gate Latch to a shed, gate or an external door.

-If you have a cupboard door, where access is only possible from one side, it would be best to fit a Latch Set (this is essentially the back end of a Suffolk Latch).
+If you have a cupboard door, where access is only possible from one side, it would be best to fit a Latch Set (this is essentially the back end of a Suffolk Latch with only the latch bar parts).

 2. Parts Checklist